 Before joining here, I did my Bachelor on Computer Science at Sharif University of Technology in Iran, where I had Dr. Ebadollah S. Mahmoodian as my advisor.

 As my B.S. thesis, I worked on Algorithms on Massive Graphs and Complex Networks as a research assistant at Digital Media Lab.
-I also did a long-term research internship for two years during my undergraduate at Electronic Research Institute hosted by

 I have broad interests in theoretical computer science and besides my research, I'm very intersted in problem solving on different topics of computer science, such as: Graph Theory, Combinatorics, Computational Geometry, Randomized Algorithms, Approximation Algorithms, Combinatorial Algorithms and Optimization

 (that mainly originates from my different experiences of participating in national competitions in Mathematics and Informatics as student at my country, Iran).